News

 Explore Underfloor Heating

-Generally, most UK properties can have these systems installed, this being said, not all systems will work as efficiently as others in all properties.
-A number of factors including the age of the building, existing insulation, and garden space can impact the suitability of your property.
+Generally, most UK properties can have these systems installed; that being said, not all systems will work as efficiently as others in all properties.
+Several factors, including the age of the building, existing insulation, and garden space, can impact the suitability of your property.
 Read more here about the factors that influence suitability and how to choose the right system for you, to maximise heat pump efficiency.

 • Type of pump installed